denisse-orellana/bellabeat_case/README.md

 ### 6. Act

+* More data must be collected to make a better analysis with much more people that consent the use of their personal infomation, estimated of 500, and the period must be of a short-term of at least 2 years.
-* The data must have a sample that is representative of the population.
+This way, the data will have a sample that is representative of the population and more certain to make a better analysis.